 If you don’t pay your debt, then your case will likely end up in court.

-Don’t Ignore a Collections Notice
+Don’t Ignore an Insurance Collections Notice

 You might have received several notices from your car insurance company explaining that your account is going to collections.
-Then, if you continue to ignore these notices and avoid making a payment, you might receive a letter from the collections agency.
+Then, if you continue to ignore these notices and avoid making a payment, you might receive a letter from the insurance collection agency.
 That letter will typically say you have 30 days to respond.

 It’s a bad idea to ignore this letter.
-The collections agency will initially list your unpaid account on your credit score in an effort to get you to repay.
+The insurance collections agency will initially list your unpaid account on your credit score in an effort to get you to repay.